ramonvictor/rv-jquery-fontsize/README.md

 ### Features
 * Create your own controllers html template (increase, decrease and default buttons);
-* Store the last font size variation setted by the user;
+* Font size settings can be remembered even after page reloads (via localStorage);
 * Create your own font size style for each variation by editing the `.fvfs-*` classes on `css/fvfs.css` file.